getgort/getgort.github.io/execution-rules.md

 # Command Execution Rules

-## _This pages describes functionality that is still in development._

 ## Rule Structure

 Rules help Gort to determine who is able to perform what task.
 Gort rules follow a specific format.
 The rule structure describes what command is executed and what permission is needed in order to execute the command.
 If a user does not have the specified permission, the user is not able to execute the command.